Vegardhgr/Country-University-API/README.md

 The first solution is still not perfect.
 Since all universities with a said name is retrieved, there is a great chance that a lot of unnecessary data will be collected and processed. <br><br>

+#### Error handling
+In golang, it seems to be no prescribed approach for managing erros.
+If an error appears some where in the code, it could either be returned back to the top based on the same concept as exceptions in java, or the error could be managed where it happens.
+Since exceptions is not a thing in golang, it does not seem to be any good ways to return and handle errors at the top of the code.
+Therefore, in this assignment, error handling is done where the error appears.
+This may not be the best way to deal with errors, but it was more satisfying to just return a boolean based on whether there was an error and deal with it where it appeared, compared to always needing to return an error and then check if the returned error was equal to a specific error string.